nickrobison/nickrobison-www/tmpl/blog/2012-12-24-jesus-christ-hope.md

-Today is Christmas Eve and the 4th and final week of Advent, during which the 'Love' candle is lit to signify God's love for us in sending his son Jesus.
+Today is Christmas Eve and the 4th and final week of Advent, during which the &#8216;Love&#8217; candle is lit to signify God&#8217;s love for us in sending his son Jesus.
 For me personally, this week (what has elapsed thus far) has been about something different, hope.
-In the light of the turmoil of past several weeks, both corporately and personally, it seems a bit crass that things are continuing as they always have, the sun rises and sets, the days are getting colder (finally), the snow's beginning to fall and yet, the world around us seems to be spinning out of our control.
+In the light of the turmoil of past several weeks, both corporately and personally, it seems a bit crass that things are continuing as they always have, the sun rises and sets, the days are getting colder (finally), the snow&#8217;s beginning to fall and yet, the world around us seems to be spinning out of our control.

 Against this chaos is arrayed the mystery and the promise of Advent, the arrival of the great King who would set all things right, or so it is proclaimed.